 To provide authors with a blinded peer review, do not put personal, institutional, or organizational information within the manuscript text or headers.
-Author names, institutions, or organizations will be entered separately in SAGE track.
+Author names, institutions, or organizations will be entered separately in SAGE track and placed in a separate title page.
 Each manuscript will have a minimum of two reviewers.
 Authors and reviewers are blinded.